kevin-wijaya/AI-Generated-Text-Detection-with-Deep-Learning-Approach-on-Indonesian-Text/README.md

 ## Screenshots <a name = "screenshots"></a>
-Here are some screenshots of the application in action:
+Here are some screenshots of the application:

 ### Initial Screen
 ![initial-screen](.screenshots/initial.png)